This course will give you the opportunity to take a lead role in sports injury rehabilitation

-This is the only exercise rehabilitation masters in Europe which recognised by the National Strength and Conditioning Association (NSCA) though their recognition programme.
-The online theoretical content includes lectures from some of the worlds leading experts.
-The University based sessions are applicable immediately to professional practice and involve a high practical content.
+This was the first exercise rehabilitation masters in Europe to be recognised by the National Strength and Conditioning Association (NSCA) though their recognition programme.
+The programme is delivered by some of the world's leading experts.
+The contact sessions on campus, including keynote sessions followed by practical and seminar sessions, are applicable immediately to professional practice and involve a high practical content.

 The MSc programme is offered as either a full-time or part-time programme.

 The full time course runs over three academic semesters (October through to September the following year), whilst giving you the chance to exit with the following awards: